As an affiliate, we earn from qualifying purchases made on our website.

 A 4 hybrid is going to be around 22 degrees and is designed to replace your 4 iron.
 Most people will have a hard time getting height and distance out of their 4 iron and that’s why the hybrid was created.
 They’re also way more forgiving.

 I also think you should get a 5 hybrid instead of a 5 iron.
 The reason is the exact same as with the 4 iron and I think you’ll be able to hit it much better.
 You’ll have more forgiveness, more distance, and you’ll be able to launch it much higher.
-Here are my favorite hybrids.
+Here are the best hybrids for average golfers.

 6-9 Iron & Pitching Wedge